grafana/pyroscope/examples/grafana-agent-auto-instrumentation/java/kubernetes/README.md

        kubectl apply -n pyroscope-java -f .
     ```

-After the deployment is operational, the Grafana Agent profiles the Java application using the defined configuration.
+After the deployment is operational, the Grafana Alloy will profile the Java application using the defined configuration.
+The example will deploy a Grafana instance in the same cluster, available via the `grafana` service at port 3000.

 ## Documentation

-Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with the Grafana Agent.
+Refer to the [official documentation](https://grafana.com/docs/pyroscope/latest/configure-client/grafana-agent/java/) for an in-depth understanding and additional configuration options for Java profiling with Grafana Alloy.